phoe/protest/README.md

     for integrating test cases with [1AM](https://github.com/lmj/1am/) testing library

-## Protocol
-## Test case

-PROTEST implements the concept of a test case as an object describing the flow of a test.

-A test case in PROTEST consists of three elements: metadata about a given test phase, such as description and tags, test phases (denoted by keywords), and test steps (denoted by numbers and strings).
-PROTEST also implements the concept of a test that is an instance of the given test case.

-Each test case in PROTEST has a name, which may be a string or a symbol.
-All names are internally coerced to strings.

-Each phase is required to be a keyword.
-These are meant to describe the group of test steps that come afterwards it.

-Each step is required to consist of a positive integer and a string description of the step.
-The steps are required to be unsigned-bytes in increasing order.

-Inside a test body, the reader macro `#N?` with a numerical argument may be used to denote a form belonging to a given test step.

-## HTML generation

-TODO

-## Integration with Parachute

-TODO describe

 ### License

 All of PROTEST is licensed under GNU Lisp Lesser General Public License,